 LEVEL TWO - BEHAVIOR

-Playground monitors will assign a 5-minute cool down time.
-The classroom teacher will be informed of the behavior and will send an intervention slip home to the parent to sign.
+Playground monitors will assign a 5-minutes cool down time.
+The classroom teacher will be informed of the behavior and will send an intervention log home to the parent to sign.

-For some incidents, Dr. Anton, Mrs. Glick or Mrs. Quirk may come to classroom to follow up with student or may send for student.
-The classroom teacher will call home to alert the parent that the intervention slip is coming.
+For some incidents, Ms. Corduck, Mrs. Glick, Mrs. Uzenski, or Mrs. Shavers may come to the classroom to follow up with student or may send for student.
+The classroom teacher will call home to alert the parent that the intervention log is coming.

 LEVEL THREE - BEHAVIOR

 - physical fighting